Table of Contents[Show]

 The key principle behind technical analysis is that the price of a financial asset reflects all the available information about the particular asset.
 This means that, in most cases, technical analysts do not consider any of the fundamental factors that could affect the price of a currency pair.
 Instead, they believe that everything a trader or investor would like to know about the asset is reflected in its price.
 Technical analysis can be applied for both short-term and long-term investments.

 Which form of analysis is the best?
 There is no correct answer to this question.
-Beginners might find it easier to start with technical analysis, and study fundamental analysis later.
+Beginners might find it easier to start with technical analysis and study fundamental analysis later.
 While some traders will be happy to only rely on technical analysis, some find value in fundamental analysis and incorporate it into their trading strategy.
-Just as it is the case with finding the right trading strategy - the only way to find out is by trial and error.
+Just as is the case with finding the right trading strategy - the only way to find out is by trial and error.

 The first step to performing technical analysis is to understand the three main assumptions on which it is built: